awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

       ![ReplicatedObject](Images/ReplicatedObject.png)

-1. Note the following in this screenshot
+1. Note the following in from the object details:
       * **Replication status**: Note the different values for the source (east) and destination (west) S3 buckets.
-The value **REPLICA** in the west bucket is part of the solution how the system recognizes it should now replicate this object back again to the east bucket, causing an infinite loop.
+The value **REPLICA** in the west bucket is part of the solution how the system recognizes it should not replicate this object back again to the east bucket, which would cause an infinite loop.
       * **Server-side encryption**: The object was encrypted in the source (east) bucket, and remains encrypted in the destination (west) bucket.

 ### 2.3 Setup rule #2 to replicate objects from _west_ bucket to _east_ bucket